Importing data from EEG devices¶

 comments marked as

-key-value pairs marked as
+and key-value pairs marked as

-BrainVision EEG files can be read in using
+BrainVision EEG files can be read using

-.vhdr header file as an input.
+.vhdr header file as the argument.

 For writing BrainVision files, you can use the Python package pybv.